sekka1/managedkube.com/_posts/2019-02-13-trace-ingress-service-port-not-matching-pod-port.md

 keywords: kubernetes trace ingress service port not matching pod port k8sbot
 ---

+This post is part of a Troubleshooting Walkthrough Series.
+I will talk about how to resolve common errors in Kubernetes clusters.

 You encounter an error on your ingress where you can't reach your website.

 ```bash